 The test applied by Irish Courts to the question of medical negligence is quite onerous.
 To establish negligence in diagnosis or treatment on the part of a medical practitioner it must be proved that he/she is guilty of such failure as no medical practitioner of equal specialist or general status and skill would be guilty of, acting with ordinary care.
 Your solicitor must obtain an opinion from a suitable medical expert in a similar field of practice, that the act or omission in question is negligent as required in this definition.
 Until recently, that meant obtaining a report from a practitioner in the United Kingdom as most medical practitioners in Ireland would not provide reports regarding their colleagues.
 This is changing and there are now a growing number of medical experts practicing in Ireland who will provide reports on medical negligence.
 It is however changing slowly and within certain fields, it remains necessary to engage UK experts.

-Once the report on negligence has been obtained, the claim for compensation follows the normal court proceedings for injuries claims, albeit that the burden of proof is higher.
+Once the report on negligence has been obtained, the claim follows the normal court proceedings for injuries claims, albeit that the burden of proof is higher.